AlexTISYoung/snipar/docs/pGWAS.rst

 --vnames
     an [L] vector of names of the SNPs

-The scripts fits models for all SNPs in a .hdf5 file passing MAF and missingness thresholds.
+The script fits models for all SNPs in a .hdf5 file passing MAF and missingness thresholds.

 The phenotype file should be a tab separate text file with columns FID, IID, Y1, Y2, ...